Lokesh-Sharma-1/Deep-Learning/README.md

 # Deep-Learning

-This repo contains notebooks of karpathy lectures
+This repo contains notebooks of karpathy lectures.